BitcoinHandsOn/BitcoinHandsOn/docs/01_introduction.md

 # Introduction

-This is the introduction section.
+Welcome to the sample documentation.
+This section introduces the project and explains what you’ll find in the following chapters.